I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceresumeidle.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
-<p>Every call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546921">WdfDeviceStopIdle</a> must eventually be followed by a call to <b>WdfDeviceResumeIdle</b>, or else the device will never return to a low-power state if it again becomes idle.</p>

-<p>Calling <a href="https://msdn.microsoft.com/library/windows/hardware/dn932459">WdfDeviceResumeIdleWithTag</a> instead of <b>WdfDeviceResumeIdle</b> provides additional information (tag value, line number, and file name) that you can view in Microsoft debuggers.</p>

-<p>The following code example informs the framework that the specified device is not in use and can be placed in a device low-power state if it remains idle.</p>

-<p>Every call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546921">WdfDeviceStopIdle</a> must eventually be followed by a call to <b>WdfDeviceResumeIdle</b>, or else the device will never return to a low-power state if it again becomes idle.</p>
+<p>Every call to <a href="..\wdfdevice\nf-wdfdevice-wdfdevicestopidle.md">WdfDeviceStopIdle</a> must eventually be followed by a call to <b>WdfDeviceResumeIdle</b>, or else the device will never return to a low-power state if it again becomes idle.</p>

 <p>Calling <a href="https://msdn.microsoft.com/library/windows/hardware/dn932459">WdfDeviceResumeIdleWithTag</a> instead of <b>WdfDeviceResumeIdle</b> provides additional information (tag value, line number, and file name) that you can view in Microsoft debuggers.</p>